 Story from the Field

 How do other educators use time and space as resources?
-In one elementary school teacher’s classroom, there are 13 different seating options, giving students the opportunity to make choices that fulfill their needs.
+In one primary teacher’s classroom, there are 13 different seating options, giving students the opportunity to make choices that fulfill their needs.
 He also dedicates Friday afternoons to “Genius Hour” where students can work on whatever they want, taking as long as they want.
 Since taking on this approach, this educator has gained more one-on-one interaction time with all students.

 Create Alternative Spaces to Work

 Many classrooms already have two or three spaces for students to work, such as an assigned desk or sharable group work area.
-Adding one or two other options (see Personalized Learning Space Elements for more ideas) can give students the freedom to choose where they work, based on their goal, task, and state of mind.
+Adding one or two other options (see Personalised Learning Space Elements for more ideas) can give students the freedom to choose where they work, based on their goal, task, and state of mind.

 Reconsider Time Constraints

 If your school is able, consider how the master schedule might change to allow for larger blocks of time to be available for deeper work.
 If that’s not feasible, you can still adopt techniques like a “flipped” classroom or designate one hour per week to independent study.
 This might work in the scope of a project, or even in the context of an entire year.

 Whether its 1:1 technology assignments or shared resources, consider how technology can offload routine tasks and engage students with knowledge and resources far beyond school ways (see How Teachers and Students can Leverage Technology to Enable Personalised Learning for more ideas).